 There are numerous ways to clear a coil, but we are sticking to the simplest ways here.

-3. Remove your tank, fire up the device and burn off the excess e-liquid.
+If this is the case with your device (and the previous step didn’t work) remove your tank, fire up the device and burn off the excess e-liquid.
 (But be careful not to burn out the coil.)

-4. Replace the o-rings.
+6. Replace the o-rings.
 Many tanks now come with replacement o-rings.
 If other methods fail, it’s worth checking these and replacing them if they are damaged.

 If you have a persistent problem with flooding, it may well be worth changing the tank you use.
 Many modern tanks are designed to minimise the chances of flooding.

-- decreasing amount of vapour
+- a decreasing amount of vapour

 - strange or burnt taste